John McGahern: The early novels: The Barracks and The Dark

 His first published novel, The Barracks (1963), chronicles the life of the barracks' Garda sergeant's second wife, Elizabeth Reegan, who is in declining health due to cancer.
 The Barracks was adapted for the stage in 1969 by Hugh Leonard.

 His second book, The Dark (1965), tracks the progression of a young boy as he moves through the education system in rural Ireland.
-The main character, young Mahoney, while maintaining his academic prowess experiences a strained relationship with his father, old Mahoney – who beats him and the other children – as well as indecision about what to do with his life after secondary school.
+The main character, young Mahoney, while maintaining his academic prowess, experiences a strained relationship with his father, old Mahoney – who beats him and the other children – as well as indecision about what to do with his life after secondary school.
 Young Mahoney's attitude towards his father evolves over the large timespan covered within the novel from fear and hatred towards greater acceptance.

 Note: The Barracks and The Dark came from McGahern's re-writing of his first, unpublished, novel, The End or Beginning of Love.

 Mid-career literature: The Leavetaking and The Pornographer

-The next novel, The Leavetaking (1975) introduces the reader to Patrick Moran, a young schoolteacher in Dublin.
+The next novel, The Leavetaking (1975), introduces the reader to Patrick Moran, a young schoolteacher in Dublin.
 The novel is set during his last day in the school.
 He will be formally fired that night for having married a divorced non-Catholic woman during a leave of absence year.
 The novel is divided into two parts: both of which are essentially flashbacks.
 Part 1 covers the teacher's childhood up to the moment of his mother's death.
 Like McGahern himself, Patrick had promised his mother that he would become a priest and, as he is unable or unwilling to do so, instead becomes a schoolteacher (often referred to as "the second priesthood" in mid-twentieth century Ireland).
-Part 2 flashes back to how he came to meet his wife, how exactly the church authorities fire him, and his ultimate dismissal by the church authorities, the formal authority within Irish schools at the time.
+Part 2 flashes back to how he came to meet his wife, how exactly the church authorities fired him, and his ultimate dismissal by the Catholic Church authorities, the formal authority within the vast majority of primary schools on the island of Ireland at the time.
 The book is a close reflection on McGahern's own experience of being dismissed from his teaching post in the early 1960s for much the same reasons as Patrick Moran, as well as the scandal caused by his second book, The Dark, for its many sexual references.

 The Pornographer (published in 1979) details the life of the novel's protagonist who lives in Dublin and writes pornography for a living.
 He begins a sexual relationship with a young woman called Josephine, and when Josephine subsequently becomes pregnant, the "pornographer" voices his contempt towards the birth of the baby, and indeed his relationship with the child's mother.
 As with McGahern's previous novel, this work treats the subject of death by cancer – the protagonist's aunt in this case is dying in hospital – as well as visits to rural Ireland.